IEEE P7014 - Emulated Empathy in Autonomous and Intelligent Systems Working Group

 Working Group Meetings

-The group’s official meetings are held on the fourth Wednesday of the month at 16:00 UTC, unless stated otherwise.
+The group’s official meetings are held on the fourth Wednesday of the month at 14:00 UTC, unless stated otherwise (note: we are trialling this new time from Oct 2022).
+Meetings are scheduled for 90 minutes.

 Meetings are conducted via conference call, always at the same link: https://ieeesa.webex.com/ieeesa/j.php?MTID=m9984547b7192a0f0ea463e8ae334e2aa